c-bert/NASA-Search-Engine/README.md

 <li>jQuery</li>
 <li>A11y Friendly</li>

-<h5> Features </h5>
+<h5> Summary Features </h5>
-Acess to NASA data to uncover mysteries of the universe.
-Search for the latest rover mission, explore a distant star, watch a documentary.
+Access to NASA data to uncover mysteries of the universe.
+Search for the latest rover mission, explore a distant star, watch a documentary all on one screen.